swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ## <a name="Directions"></a>Future directions

+#### <a name="Initializers"></a>Initializing and returning `Span` instances

+A `Span` represents a region of memory and, as such, must be initialized using unsafe pointers.
+This is an unsafe operation which will typically be performed internally to a container's implementation.
+In order to bridge to safe code, these initializers require new annotations that indicate to the compiler how the newly-created `Span` can be used safely.

+These annotations have been [pitched][PR-2305-pitch] and are expected to be formally [proposed][PR-2305] soon. `Span` initializers using lifetime annotations will be proposed alongside the annotations themselves.

 #### Coroutine Accessors

 This proposal includes some `_read` accessors, the coroutine version of the `get` accessor. `_read` accessors are not an official part of the Swift language, but are necessary for some types to be able to provide borrowing access to their internal storage.
 When a stable replacement for `_read` accessors is proposed and accepted, the implementation of `Span` will be adapted to the new syntax.

-#### <a name="SurjectiveBitPattern"></a>Layout constraint for surjective maps of bit patterns
+#### <a name="SurjectiveBitPattern"></a>Layout constraint for safe loading of bit patterns

 We could add a layout constraint refining`BitwiseCopyable`, specifically for types whose mapping from bit pattern to values is a [surjective function](https://en.wikipedia.org/wiki/Surjective_function), `SurjectiveBitPattern`.
 Such types would be safe to [load](#Load) from `RawSpan` instances.
 1-byte examples are `Int8` (any of 256 values are valid) and `Bool` (256 bit patterns map to `true` or `false` because only one bit is considered.)

-An alternative to a layout constraint is to add a type validation step to ensure that a loaded bit pattern has resulted in an instance in which all relevant invariants are respected.
+An alternative to a layout constraint is to add a type validation step to ensure that if a given bit pattern were to be interpreted as a value of type `T`, then all the invariants of type `T` would be respected.
 This alternative would be more flexible, but may have a higher runtime cost.

 #### Byte parsing helpers